 How to drive with poor visibility

-Dipped headlights can be used to help see through heavy rain and thick fog, which often accompany flooding.
-Remember to use your hazards if necessary to increase your visibility to other road users in danger, for example if you have to come to a stop before an area of flood water.
+Dipped headlights can be used to help visibility during adverse weather conditions, which often accompany flooding.
+Use your hazard lights to increase your visibility to other road users, for example; if you have to come to a stop before an area of flood water.

 If you break down in heavy rain don't prop the bonnet open while you wait for help.
 The engine will be more difficult to start again if the electrics are wet.

-Remember that you can add breakdown cover onto your car insurance.
+You can add breakdown cover onto your car insurance.